 DMD is the most common childhood-onset form of muscular dystrophy.
 Symptoms are often first detected between 3 and 5 years of age.

-Duchenne muscular dystrophy results from a genetic mutation in the DMD gene on the X chromosome.
+DMD results from a genetic mutation in the DMD gene on the X chromosome.
 This gene regulates the production of dystrophin, a protein essential to healthy muscle development and function.
 In people with DMD, dystrophin levels are absent or nearly absent, which causes permanent damage to muscle cells.
 DMD primarily affects males.
-Females with a DMD mutation can be affected in rare cases.
+Females with a DMD mutation can be affected.
 They also pass the genetic mutation on to their children.

 People living with DMD experience a range of symptoms, which may include: